Issues

 Seeking Refuge

 The plight of the modern refugee—the vast majority of whom are asylum-seekers—is no different now than it ever was.
-What has changed is how anti-immigrant fervor has been weaponized, taking a wrecking ball to something previously considered a point of pride for our country.
 Today, when the world has a greater refugee crisis than at any time since World War II — with over 100 million people displaced or homeless, often as a result of tragedies at least indirectly influenced by U.S. foreign policy — America is closing its heart.

 Right now, people seeking asylum on the southern border of the United States are being scapegoated as criminals, their children deceitfully taken from their arms with no plan as to how they will be returned.
 These tactics flagrantly violate American law, which mandates that most anyone who sets foot in the United States has full constitutional protection here.
 Seeking asylum in America is not a scam; it is a statutory right.
 These asylum-seekers who enter the country as a result of fleeing persecution in their country of birth, have been grossly denied fair protection.
 They are being prosecuted instead of welcomed, and their efforts to escape oppression are being met by new forms of oppression – by us.